cjdb/new_cxx_project/CODE_OF_CONDUCT.md

 ## Guidelines

-The ${project_name} community works to be welcoming and kind among itself and to others, with a deep commitment to psychological safety, and we want to ensure that doesn’t change as we grow and evolve.
+The new_cxx_project community works to be welcoming and kind among itself and to others, with a deep commitment to psychological safety, and we want to ensure that doesn’t change as we grow and evolve.
 To that end, we have a few ground rules that we ask all community members to adhere to: